EvanLeung08/easybuy/README.md

 # easybuy

+Hi guys,

-It's a online shop project which can handle High concurrency issue
+I will share my online shop project which can handle most of the existing high concurrency issue.I think this project will help you all to study some popular technology.